mlr-org/mlr3extralearners/paper/paper.md

 One core feature of the `mlr3` ecosystem is that it annotates learners with extensive metadata.

-- **Hyperparameter Management**: The hyperparameter spaces of learners are defined using `ParamSet` objects from the `paradox` package [@paradox].
+- **Hyperparameter management**: The hyperparameter spaces of learners are defined using `ParamSet` objects from the `paradox` package [@paradox].
-Each hyperparameter is explicitly typed, with annotations for valid ranges and allowable values.
+Each hyperparameter is explicitly typed, with annotations for feasible values.
 This ensures valid configurations and simplifies tasks like hyperparameter tuning.
-- **Task and Prediction Types**: Learners are categorized with respect to their task type (e.g. as classification, regression or survival analysis [@Sonabend2021]) and prediction types (e.g. probabilities or response predictions).
+- **Task and prediction types**: Learners are categorized with respect to their task type (e.g. as classification, regression or survival analysis [@Sonabend2021]) and prediction types (e.g. probabilities or response predictions).
 This allows users to easily identify suitable learners for their specific modeling tasks.
-- **Standardized Properties**: Learners are annotated with detailed attributes, including the types of features they can process and their support for functionalities such as feature selection, importance scoring, handling missing values, or monitoring performance on a separate validation set during training among others.
+- **Standardized properties**: Learners are annotated with detailed attributes, including the types of features they can process and their support for functionalities such as feature selection, importance scoring, handling missing values, or monitoring performance on a separate validation set during training among others.
 This allows users to have a clear understanding of a learner's capabilities and limitations and assess if it aligns with the specific requirements of their workflows, reducing trial-and-error and streamlining the modeling process.

 ## Functional Correctness

-Integrating learners from diverse `R` packages poses challenges, particularly due to changes in upstream APIs. `mlr3extralearners` addresses these issues through rigorous checks:
+Integrating learners from diverse `R` packages poses challenges, on the one hand because changes in upstream APIs need to be reflected in `mlr3extralearners` and on the other hand because we want to ensure a high level of quality of algorithms connected to `mlr3`.
+`mlr3extralearners` addresses both points through automated checks:

-- **Interface Consistency**: The package regularly verifies that each learner adheres to the expected interface of its upstream function.
+- **Interface consistency**: The package regularly verifies that each learner adheres to the expected interface of the latest released version of its upstream function.
 When new parameters are introduced or existing ones changed or removed, the tests fail until the parameter sets are updated accordingly.
+- **Automated testing**: In general, writing unit tests for ML algorithms is challenging, because of edge-cases, numeric errors, and the fact that the input to these algorithms can be arbitrary datasets.
-- **Automated Testing**: To ensure correctness, `mlr3extralearners` performs regular automated tests on all learners.
+To ensure correctness, `mlr3extralearners` performs regular automated tests on all learners.
-These tests include sanity checks that, e.g., verify that the learners produce sensible predictions for simple tasks.
+These tests include sanity checks that, e.g., verify that the learners produce sensible predictions for simple randomly generated datasets.
+In the past, these tests detected bugs in the implementation of upstream packages and we have subsequently notified upstream package authors.
 Furthermore, the tests also validate the learners' metadata annotations, such as whether a learner can actually handle missing values or is able to produce importance scores.

 ## Simplified Integration of New Learners

 To streamline the addition of new learners, `mlr3extralearners` provides robust support tools:

-- **Code Templates**: Predefined templates are available for both the learner implementation and associated test files.
+- **Code templates**: Predefined templates are available for both the learner implementation and associated test files.
 Contributors can utilize these templates through an `R` function that accepts learner metadata and generates new `R` code files based on the templates.
 This approach pre-fills as much information as possible, minimizing the input required from the contributor.
-- **Guides and Resources**: The package website[^3] contains an extensive tutorial, as well as a curated list of common issues encountered during learner integration, making the process accessible for contributors of all experience levels.
+- **Guides and resources**: The package website[^3] contains an extensive tutorial, as well as a curated list of common issues encountered during learner integration, making the process accessible for contributors of all experience levels.
 Additionally, every integrated learner includes a simple example of usage in the documentation, ensuring that users can quickly understand how to utilize the learner effectively within the `mlr3` ecosystem.

 [^3]: https://mlr3extralearners.mlr-org.com